zachary-kent/reloc/README.md

     guix package -f guix.scm

 to build and install ReLoC.
-Alternatively, to get a developement environment use e.g.
+Alternatively, to get a development environment use e.g.

     guix environment -l guix.scm